Kincekara/C-BIRD/README.md

 | Target genes fasta | Extra set of genes/proteins as a fasta file containing protein sequences (optional) |

 ## Workflow ##
-C-BIRD uses Kraken2 and Braken for taxonomic profiling of reads which serves a contamination check.
-It can be expected to high abundance estimation from pure isolates in general.
-However, there are some exceptions due to the restrictions of databases, k-mer based approaches and highly similar organisms.
+C-BIRD uses Kraken2 and Braken for taxonomic profiling of reads, which serves as a contamination check.
+It can be expected to have a high abundance estimation from pure isolates in general.
+However, there are some exceptions due to the restrictions of databases, k-mer based approaches, and highly similar organisms.
 Results should be interpreted considering these factors.

-Mash is used to determine the identity of bacteria for selected genus with a custom mash sketch (Acinetobacter, Citrobacter, Enterobacter, Escherichia, Klebsiella, Kluyvera, Morganella, Proteus, Providencia, Pseudomonas, Raoultella, Salmonella, Serratia).
+Mash is used to determine the identity of bacteria for selected genera with a custom mash sketch (Acinetobacter, Citrobacter, Enterobacter, Escherichia, Klebsiella, Kluyvera, Morganella, Proteus, Providencia, Pseudomonas, Raoultella, Salmonella, Serratia).

-Detection of AMR genes depends on NCBI’s AMRFinderPlus program and its database.
+Detection of AMR genes depends on NCBI's AMRFinderPlus program and its database.

-The following programs and tools are used in C-BIRD pipeline.
+The following programs and tools are used in the C-BIRD pipeline.

 | Tools | Version | Comments |
 | --- | --- | --- |